 Illinois is one of the states working towards more fair pet custody laws.
 As of January 1, 2018, the court considers a pet’s best interests.
 Each partner needs to explain what makes him or her the more suitable owner.
 In some cases, the court could issue joint custody of the pet.

 If you and your partner are undergoing a divorce with pets, then you need legal help.
 You deserve to get custody of your furry family member.
-Contact a lawyer today to find out how he can help you.
+Contact divorce lawyer Susan T. Perkins today to find out how he can help you.